Jailbreaking GPT-4V via Self-Adversarial Attacks with System Prompts: Related Work

 \subsection{Text-based adversarial attacks}

 Prior works \cite{dong2023robust, bailey2023image} have developed automatic methods to generate adversarial images for MLLMs.
 They achieve this by adding a small amount of perturbation to the image to make it look similar to the original to a human but allow the model to output the offending content.
 However, there are few works on adversarial text prompts of MLLMs.
-Many research \cite{wei2023jailbroken,2023arXiv230715043Z, liu2023jailbreaking,deng2023jailbreaker,shin2020autoprompt} has developed automatic methods to generate adversarial text prompts for LLMs.
+Many research \cite{wei2023jailbroken,2023arXiv230715043Z, liu2023jailbreaking,deng2023jailbreaker,shin2020autoprompt} have developed automatic methods to generate adversarial text prompts for LLMs.
 Some works \cite{2023arXiv230715043Z, shin2020autoprompt} achieve jailbreak by searching for tokens at the gradient level that are most likely to make the model output harmful content.
-These prompts are usually obtained from an open-source model and then transferred to attack closed-source models.
+Typically, these prompts, derived from open-source models, are then applied to attack closed-source models.
 The research on LLM adversarial prompts inspires our work.
 We propose an automatic method to generate adversarial text prompts based on the vulnerabilities in the system prompt.